 Measles infections during pregnancy can result in miscarriage and prematurity.

 It is highly infective and spread by coughing and sneezing.

 The measles vaccines (measles-mumps-rubella or measles-mumps-rubella-varicella) can protect against disease.
 For those born after 1966, 2 doses are required for lifelong protection.
-Currently on the Victorian Immunisation Schedule this is given at 12 months of age (MMR) and 18 months of age (MMRV).
+Currently on the National Immunisation Program this is given at 12 months of age (MMR) and 18 months of age (MMRV).

 - MVEC: MMR vaccine and autism

 - RCH Clinical Practice Guideline- illness in the returned traveller

 Reviewed by: Rachael McGuire (SAEFVIC Research Nurse, Murdoch Children’s Research Institute)

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.